 - Teach the horse to enter narrow passages.

-- The horse should be familiar with different types of surfaces as tarpaulin or through a puddle.
+- The horse should be familiar with different types of surfaces as tarpaulin or walking through a puddle.

 - Combine the training with narrow passages and different types of surface.

-- Remember lots of treats, praise and cuddle.
+- Remember lots of treats and praise.